PBS Satellite Service: 2006–2018: The Fifth-Generation Interconnection System

 PBS stated within their report that the NGIS would lead to "increased efficiency" of the distribution or programs.
 According to PBS, "smaller, financially strained, rural market" stations would air a program as it was being fed via satellite; this was done to save costs.
 This method led to many "redundant national program feeds," with PBS saying that one program would be fed "as many as five times or more" in a single day.
 Some of these refeeds would also occur due to weather interfering with satellite reception or due to problems recording the program to tape.
 In 2001, PBS distributed nearly 120,000 hours of programming through their interconnection system; according to PBS, "all but 7,000 hours were repeated programming" feeds.
 By using NRT distribution, these redundant feeds would be greatly reduced.
 The NGIS would also save be cheaper to operate, with station expected to save between $50,000 and $250,000 ever year.
 PBS expected this system to last about 10 years.
 The NGIS would launch in October 2006.
 When the new system launched, PBS launched a transponder that would carry IP data via satellite on two services called NR01 and NR02; these would be the services used for NRT program distribution.
 NR01 would feed national PBS programs and NR02 would sometimes feed programs from other distributors, such as NETA.
 Programs would be sent as MXF files.
 PBS also made the switch to DVB-S MPEG-2 when the new system was launched.

+A brief overview of the NGIS.
+Both live/near-live and NRT (linear feeds and MXF files) content would be delivered via satellite.
+Terrestrial transactions would occur using the Internet.
+The NRT IP via satellite service was the highlight of the NGIS.

 During planning for the NGIS, PBS considered seven different models for this interconnection system.